The Friends of Concord Point Lighthouse

 The Concord Point Lighthouse is on the National Register of Historic Places.

 Below are two videos by Mary Rasa, a historian focused on maritime and military history, regarding Concord Point Lighthouse.
-First is a point-of-view video climbing the tower.
-The second video is a short history of the Fresnel lens used in Concord Point Lighthouse.
+First is a short history of the Fresnel lens used in Concord Point Lighthouse.
+The second video is a point-of-view video climbing the tower.
 See Mary’s channel for more military and maritime history and contact information.